 It goes without saying that data breaches are very serious.
 People will naturally ask a lot of questions because they’re concerned with dangerous strangers potentially having their sensitive information.

-After a major data breach, it’s your responsibility to notify other affected businesses, individuals, and law enforcement agencies.
+After a major data breaches, it’s your responsibility to notify other affected businesses, individuals, and law enforcement agencies.
 Below are some tips to help guide you throughout the process:

 Follow All Legal Requirements:

-All states and territories of the United States (including Washington D.C., the Virgin Islands, Puerto Rico, etc) have set forth legislation requiring all organizations to notify affected parties of data breaches that involve personal information.
+All states and territories of the United States (including Washington D.C., the Virgin Islands, Puerto Rico, etc) have set forth legislation requiring all organizations to notify affected parties of data breaches that involve personally identifiable information/sensitive data/sensitive information.

-Depending on the type of your business and the information involved in the data breach, there may be individual regulations and laws relating to your situation.
-Consult with your attorney to learn more about the laws you’re obligated to follow after a data breach.
+Depending on the type of your business and the information involved in the data leaks, there may be individual regulations and laws relating to your situation.
+Consult with your attorney to learn more about the laws you’re obligated to follow after a sensitive data leak.

 Notify Law Enforcement:

-After a data breach, contact your local police department immediately.
-Fill out a police report and explain your data breach as an ongoing identity theft situation.
+After a massive data breach, contact your local police department immediately.
+Fill out a police report and explain your data breach as an ongoing identity theft situation, form A to Z including phone numbers, personal details.
 The sooner they know about the situation, the more effective they’ll be in fighting against it.

 You should also contact the FBI if you run a large organization and vital information was compromised by a network of perpetrators.
 If your incident has involved mail theft, contact the US postal service. ‘

-This step is important for punishing the individuals responsible for the data breach.
+This step is important for punishing the individuals responsible for unintentional information disclosure/gain access to financial information.

 Understand if the Data Breach Involved EHRs:

-Under the Health Insurance Portability and Accountability Act (HIPAA), healthcare organizations are required by law to secure all patient and other confidential health records electronically instead of using traditional file cabinet systems.
+Under the Health Insurance Portability and Accountability Act (HIPAA), healthcare organizations are required by law to secure all patient and other confidential health/confidential data records electronically instead of using traditional file cabinet systems.

 If these health records are compromised, organizations are required to contact the FTC.
 Contacting the media is also helpful in informing the general populace if their information has been affected.